lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 - Class methods
 - Self

 Imagine you had three classes, each one to create a different type of building.
-Make sure you create 3 files to show the students again about the require_relative concept again.
+Make sure you create 3 files to show the students about the `require_relative` concept again.

 ```ruby
 # house.rb